 Waldemar Schmidt Scholarship

 To be eligible, students must be accepted into the Full-time MBA programme at Copenhagen Business School.
-Applicants should contact the Full-Time MBA Admissions Manager.
-Following which an interview will be conducted to evaluate scholarship prospects.
-Please see this video to learn more about the Waldemar Schmidt scholarship.
-For more information on the scholarship, please download the pamphlet, here.
+Applicants should contact the Full-Time MBA Admissions Manager, following which an interview will be conducted to evaluate scholarship prospects.
+Learn more about the Waldemar Schmidt scholarship in this video.
+You can also download the pamphlet, here.